Chrysler Valiant (VK): Overview

 The Chrysler Valiant VK series was introduced in October 1975, replacing the Valiant VJ series.
 The VK was essentially a facelift of the VJ with revised grilles, taillights and badging.
 The VK was intended to have significantly different styling to the VJ, however this did not eventuate due to financial constraints.

-The range was rationalized with a reduced number of models and options.
+The range was rationalised with a reduced number of models and options.
 The Chrysler name was now promoted more strongly with Chrysler badging displayed prominently on the new models.
 The Charger was now known as the Chrysler Charger, having previously been promoted as the Valiant Charger by Chrysler.

 The six cylinder engines were fitted with a new Carter carburetor.
 A vacuum operated “Fuel Pacer” was offered as an option, the device using a flashing light to assist the driver in avoiding fuel wastage.
 This light was initially on the right-hand guard, but was later fitted to the instrument panel.
 Additional safety features included a pressure proportioning valve in the rear brake circuit, power-boosted brakes and hazard warning lights.
 Indicator, headlight dipping, headlight flashing and windscreen wiper controls were now housed in a steering column stalk.
-This was the first multi-purpose stalk control to be fitted by any of the “big three" manufacturers, the other two being Ford Australia and General Motors-Holden's.
+This was the first multi-purpose stalk control to be fitted by any of the “big three" manufacturers, the other two being Ford and Holden.